The linearity of fixed point invariants: Indexed monoidal derivators

 \section{Indexed monoidal derivators}

-We now introduce another abstract structure, from which we will construct the derivator bicategory of parametrized spectra.
+We now introduce an intermediate structure which we will use to construct the derivator bicategory of parametrized spectra.
 Recall that if $\bS$ is a category, an $\bS$-\textbf{indexed category} is a pseudofunctor $\sC$ from $\bS\op$ to $\cCAT$, and an $\bS$-\textbf{indexed monoidal category} is a pseudofunctor from $\bS\op$ to $\cMONCAT$.
 Thus, for each each object $R\in \bS$ we have a (monoidal) category $\sC^R$, and for each morphism $f\colon R\to S$ in $\bS$ we have a (monoidal) functor $\pb{f}\colon \sC^S \to \sC^R$.

 In an indexed monoidal category, we write the tensor product in each fiber $\sC^R$ as $\otimes$, or $\otimes_R$ for emphasis if needed.
 If \bS has finite products, as we will henceforth assume, then there is also an \emph{external} tensor product $\boxtimes \colon \sC^R \times \sC^S \to \sC^{R\times S}$ defined by